Somfic/EliteAPI/README.md

 ## FAQ
 **Can it be used on PS4 / XBOX?**
 No. There are currently no plans to add support for these platforms either.

+**What can this be used for?**
+You can link this to a number of things, like Discord's rich presence feature or a jump tracker.